Teaching Kids About Consonant Blends and Digraphs

 Lucky to Learn Phonics Unit 3: Digraphs

-Or, peruse everything Lucky to Learn Phonics at the Lucky to Learn Phonics Landing Page.
+Or, peruse everything Lucky to Learn Phonics at the Lucky to Learn Phonics lesson directory.

 Hungry to learn more about blends?
 Give this hands-on Smoothie Stand Center a try!
 Students will use a spinner to match pictures and words to create new blend words.
 This is available in print or digital format!